barryclark/jekyll-now/_posts/2018-5-9-redhatsummit.md

     </embed>
 </object>

-These are my slides from "StorageOS: A Software Defined Storage Solution for OpenShift", a talk I gave at Red Hat Summit 2018 in San Francisco on 8 May, 2018.
+These are my slides from "StorageOS: A Software Defined Storage Solution for OpenShift", a talk I gave at [Red Hat Summit 2018](https://agenda.summit.redhat.com/SessionDetail.aspx?id=171677) in San Francisco on 8 May, 2018.

+Abstract:

+Learn how StorageOS integrates natively with K8S and OpenShift to provide Persistent Volumes and Storage Classes.
+Cheryl Hung, Product Manager at StorageOS discusses how any application or database can be containerized and deployed on an OpenShift cluster on-premises or in the cloud.